Microsoft Excel

 Ask a question or join the conversation for all things Excel on our Slack channel.

-Have you ever wanted to temporarily display only certain data from a larger dataset without deleting the rest?
+Have you ever wanted to temporarily display only data that meets certain criteria without deleting the rest of the dataset?
 There are a couple of options to do this, including:

 In this piece, we’ll focus on the filter-based methods.
 Here’s how to filter in Excel.